 Generally, rehearsals are scheduled the day before the wedding but other arrangements can be arranged with the Parish Office.

 - Music selected for the wedding should be appropriate for a liturgical celebration.
 A music wedding guide, both for English and Spanish, prepared by the Music Minister contains a list of music pieces you can choose from.
-For any questions, please contact the Music Minister.
+For any questions, please contact the Music Minister, at ext 233.

 - Flowers to decorate the church is allowed.
 We, however, request that no fresh flowers are strewn in the aisles.
 These are slipping hazards and difficult to clean up before the next church event.
 The tossing of flowers, confetti, rice or birdseed is strictly prohibited for the same reason.
 The same request applies to the use of floor runners.